 COMMON BRAND NAME(S): Novoseven

-USES: This medication is used to treat and prevent bleeding in people with certain conditions (hemophilia type A or B patients with antibodies/inhibitors that reduce the activity of clotting factors VIII or IX).
-It may also be used to treat and prevent bleeding episodes in people born with low levels of factor VII.
+USES: This medication is used to treat and prevent bleeding in people with certain conditions (such as hemophilia type A or B, low levels of factor VII, Glanzmann's thrombasthenia).
 People with these conditions are at risk for bleeding longer after an injury/surgery and for bleeding inside the body (especially into the joints and muscles).
 This product contains a man-made form of factor VIIa, which is a protein (clotting factor) in the blood that works with other clotting factors to help the blood clot and therefore stop bleeding.

-Do not inject the mixing solution (sterile water for injection) directly into the medication powder because this may cause the medication to become ineffective.
+Do not inject the mixing solution directly into the medication powder because this may cause the medication to become ineffective.
 Aim the syringe so that the water flows gently down the side of the vial.
 Do not shake the vial.
 Gently swirl the mixture until all the powder has dissolved.
 Do not mix this medication with any other drugs.
-Use immediately.

 If you are giving this medication to yourself at home, learn all preparation and usage instructions from your health care professional.
 Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.
 Learn how to store and discard medical supplies safely.